Shashwat1524/Custom-Robot-navigation-using-NAV2-and-ROS2-Humble/README.md

 This project demonstrates custom robot navigation using ROS2 Humble and NAV2, incorporating SLAM for mapping and path planning.
 The robot utilizes Lidar sensor technology for accurate environmental perception.
 ## Installation

 Make sure you have ROS2 Humble installed.
-You can follow the official installation instructions here.
+You can follow the official installation instructions at https://docs.ros.org/en/humble/Installation.html

+Install NAV2 for ROS2.
+You can follow the installation instructions  at https://navigation.ros.org/

+Install SLAM Toolbox for ROS2.
+You can follow the installation instructions at https://navigation.ros.org/tutorials/docs/navigation2_with_slam.html

 **Clone this repository into your ROS2 workspace and build the packages**